AFx3/crema-static-analyzer/README.md

 ```bash
 cargo run ./path_to_cargo_project_to_be_analyzed -f -f "<rust::function_name::bb<0,1,..n>"
 ```
-## User can see if the tool is correctly installed looking at RELICATE_RESULTS.md
+## User can see if the tool is correctly installed by looking at RELICATE_RESULTS.md

 # MIR SUPPORTED:
 ```